 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-MAKE THE SAUCE: In a large pot or deep large skillet, brown the beef and onion along with the bell pepper over medium heat.
+First: In a large pot or deep large skillet, cook the ground beef, onion, and bell pepper over medium heat.
 Add the garlic, spices, tomatoes, and sauce.
 Bring to a boil and reduce to a simmer for 30 minutes.

-PREPARE THE CHEESE FILLING: In a medium bowl, combine the ricotta cheese, parmesan, and egg.
-Mix to combine and season with salt and pepper if desired.
+Second: In a medium bowl, combine ricotta cheese, parmesan, and egg.
+Mix and season with salt and pepper if desired.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.